Trotton with Chithurst: Chithurst

-The village of Chithurst contains St. Mary's Church and Cittaviveka, the Chithurst Buddhist Monastery, which is a Buddhist monastery located in Chithurst, which was founded by Ajahn Chah and Ajahn Sumedho.
+The village of Chithurst contains St Mary's Church and Cittaviveka, the Chithurst Buddhist Monastery.

-The church dates to the 11th century It is one of the smallest recorded in Taylor & Taylor's Anglo-Saxon Architecture and exhibits Saxon features in the proportions, the thinness of the walls, a splayed window in the south chancel wall, long-and-short work quoins with large shaped stones, and some herringbone work in the stone rubble masonry of the walls.
-It consists of nave and chancel which show these signs of construction in the Anglo-Saxon era, later west porch and bell turret.
+The church dates to the 11th century.
+It is one of the smallest recorded in Taylor & Taylor’s Anglo-Saxon Architecture, and exhibits Saxon features in the proportions, the thinness of the walls, a splayed window in the south chancel wall, long-and-short work quoins with large shaped stones, and some herringbone work in the stone rubble masonry of the walls.
+It consists of a nave and chancel which show these signs of construction in the Anglo-Saxon era, with a later west porch and bell turret.

 Chithurst (Titcherste) was listed in the Domesday Book (1086) in the ancient hundred of Dumpford as having 14 households comprising six villagers, five smallholders and three slaves; with ploughing land, woodland, meadows, a mill and a church, it had a value to the lord of the manor of £3.

 In 1861, Chithurst had a population of 213 and an area of 1047 acre of which, according to Kelly's 1867 Directory "about 360 are waste and wood land".

 Dumpford

 Dumpford is a hamlet located on a minor road between Trotton and Elsted railway station, and also the name of an historic Hundred, which encompassed 277 households in the settlements of South Harting, East Harting and West Harting, Elsted, Treyford, Chithurst and Trotton.

 Dumpford has an hotel, Southdowns Country Hotel, a sewage works and Terwick watermill.
+The mill, which is two attached mills on the same site, the earlier dating from at least 1635, is listed Grade II*.